Back to school season is exciting, and it’s also riddled with shopping, deadlines to remember, and a whirlwind of other to-do list items.

-A little planning is key to kicking off the year right; this week-by-week guide will help you stay on top of things (without feeling overwhelmed) and set your child up for success in the classroom for the 2021-2022 school year.
+A little planning is key to kicking off the year right; this week-by-week guide will help you stay on top of things (without feeling overwhelmed) and set your child up for success in the 2021-2022 school year.

 For ultimate organization and peace of mind, here’s a breakdown of academic considerations and “checkpoints,” if you will, to make sure your child starts off this year with their best foot forward.

 About a month before the first day of school

 Now is the time for talking through big-picture decisions, checking in on any summer reading or other assignments, and other important things best not rushed.
 It’s also time to bust out the 2022-2023 calendar, keep an eye out for emails and school, and start penciling in some details.